Showing posts sorted by relevance for query Arkancide. Sort by date Show all posts

 A neologism coined to describe the remarkably high death-toll (by causes such as "suicide", "misadventure" and "accident") among those associated with Bill (b 1946; US President 1993-2001) and Hillary Clinton (b 1947).

 Bill Clinton built his political base in Arkansas, first as attorney-general, later as governor and in Arkansas, as subsequently in the White House, with each election of Bill, voters received a free copy of crooked Hillary.
 Arkancide was coined to describe the phenomenon of the surprisingly high number of deaths (especially the many recorded officially as “accident” or ruled “suicide” even if the method “chosen” appeared, prima facie, to make self-inflicted injuries actually impossible) among those associated with Bill and crooked Hillary Clinton.
 Depending on which conspiracy theorist does the body count, the numbers bounce around a bit and the more rigorous researchers do exclude from their lists those souls for whom the cause of death was, at least on the balance of probabilities, not suspicious, but every tally is in the dozens.
 What all agree is the catalogue begins with Kevin Ives (1970-1987) & Don Henry (1971-1987) in 1987 and ends (thus far) with Jeffrey Epstein (1953-2019) in 2019 and it’s difficult to guess at the veracity of the connection between the Clintons and all these deaths.
-Like any data set, much work will have to be done to determine the relationship between cause and effect to ensure correlation is not confused with causation.
-It must be coincidental, many of the dead just really unlucky and statisticians who have run the numbers say the conspiracy theory is debunked, one notable factor the unusually large number of people who could in some way be linked with any US president.
+Like any data set, much work will have to be done to determine the relationship between cause and effect and, as is drummed into every student during their first lecture in Statistics 101, correlation does not of necessity equate with causation and a mere list of apparent coincidences (even if in the dozens) does not prove Jeffrey Epstein was murdered on the orders of crooked Hillary any more than it proves the assassin was a Freemason.
+Officially, the establishment's consensus was (and remains) it's all mere coincidence, many of the dead just really unlucky and statisticians who have run the numbers say the conspiracy theory is debunked, one notable factor the unusually large number of people still alive who could in some way be linked with any US president.
 Beginning in the 1990s, the slang terms for the phenomenon were "Clintonization" & "Clinton Body Count" but neither never caught on to the extent of Arkancide, probably because the latter, being a little more removed, functions better as a euphemism.
 Also, pre-dating even the arrival of the Clintons in Arkansas politics, was the sardonic phrase Arkansas Sudden Death Syndrome (ASDS), used to describe those whose death was said to be at the hands of the state's employees, this means of demise apparently unusually frequent in Arkansas.

 The Bill & Hillary Clinton National Airport